markusgrotz/python3-armarx/docs/index.rst

 Robots module
 -------------

-The `armarx.robots` module is a easy and convient way to control a robot.
+The `armarx_robots` module is an easy and convient way to control a robot.

 .. highlight:: python
 .. code-block:: python

-    from armarx.robots import A6
+    from armarx_robots import A6

     # we use the ARMAR-6 robot
     robot = A6()